 Millions of people sacrifice their lives to make India what it is today.
-While we remember the few well known names there were other who are rarely mentioned.
+While we remember the few well-known names there were others who are rarely mentioned.
 One such revolutionary was Shaheed Udham Singh Kamboj.
 Born on December 26, 1899, in Sunam, today is his birth anniversary, here are a few things you need to know about this freedom fighter.

 1. Birth and Childhood:

 Born as Sher Singh, he and his younger brother, Mukta Singh were orphaned at a young age and taken in by the Central Khalsa Orphanage Putlighar.
 Singh spent his entire childhood in the orphanage and left after completing his matriculation.

 2. Jallianwala Bagh massacre:

 Singh was present at the Jallianwala Bagh when the brutal massacre occurred.
 The event deeply affected young Singh who developed a feeling of vengeance and hatred against the then governor of Punjab, Michael O’Dwyer and thereby went on to plan his assassination.

 After the massacre, Singh entered revolutionary politics and joined the Ghadar Party in 1924.
 He was responsible for organizing Indians overseas and was in the United States of America before being called back to India by his idol and role model, Bhagat Singh.

 4. The Escape: